Do You Remember the “Time Lady”?

 Barbe and her husband also created several hundred singing commercials (jingles) and she performed on many of them.
 She also did voice-over work on TV and films, including the voice of Southern author Margaret Mitchell in the 1988 documentary "The Making of a Legend: Gone With the Wind".

 Back in the late 90s, I interviewed Jane.
 It was weird talking to such a familiar voice that I had heard so many times growing up.
-(It was the same experience when I talked to the guy who did AOL's "You've Got Mail" recording.)
+(It was the same experience I had when I talked to the guy who did AOL's "You've Got Mail" recording.)

 Jane died of cancer in Roswell, Georgia, on July 18, 2003.
 She was 74 years old.